-API BANK AD, BELGRADE
+API BANK a.d.
+BELGRADE

-Independent Auditor's Report on the Audit of the Financial Statements for the Year 2021 www.moore-serbia.rs
+Independent Auditor's Report on the Audit of the Financial Statements for the Year 2022

 This version of our report/ the accompanying documents is a translation from the original. which was prepared in Serbian.
 All possible care has been taken to ensure that the translation is an accurate representation of the original.
 However. in all matters of interpretation of information. views or opinions. the original language version of our report takes precedence over this translation.